BrahMos-II

 The planned operational range of the BrahMos-II had initially been restricted to 290 kilometres as Russia is a signatory to the Missile Technology Control Regime (MTCR), which prohibits it from helping other countries develop missiles with ranges above 300 km.
 However, subsequent to India becoming a MTCR signatory in 2014, the parameters for Brahmos 2 will get enhanced.
 Its top speed will be double that of the current BrahMos-I, and it has been described as the fastest cruise missile in the world.

-Testing was planned to start in 2020, but has been delayed.